 IF YOU’RE CONSIDERING FILLERS, I’D ADVISE THE FOLLOWING:

 - Start with less than you think you need.
 Don’t rush in and opt immediately for the maximum amount possible – it’s a lot more reasonable (and more natural-looking!) to start conservatively.
 Let your lips heal and then decide if you’re happy with the result or if you do wish to return and get a little more filler.
 I’ve known people who have gone straight for 2 ml (two full syringes) when their lips were quite small to begin with and ended up looking a little bit overdone with uneven lips.
 The amount needed will also vary person to person, depending on your current lip volume and whether you’ve had fillers before and how much is remaining.
-It can take up to 2 weeks for your lips to heal and for swelling to reduce completely, so if 2 weeks have passed and you feel like your lips botulinum toxins aren’t quite where you hoped they would be – go back!
+It can take up to 4 weeks for your lips to heal and for swelling to reduce completely, so if more than 4 weeks have passed and you feel like your lips aren’t quite where you hoped they would be – go back for more!
 It’s always better to start with less and build up than to dive right in and realise you’ve gone too far.

 - Educate yourself first.
-Lip fillers are as safe as any other procedure, from tattooing to b to microblading … but just as with any other procedure, there is always a potential risk of adverse reaction or human error.
-For this reason, I can’t stress enough how vital it is to use a licensed, fully trained doctor, nurse or dentist and ensure that you are completely comfortable with your chosen practitioner.
+Lip fillers are as safe as any other procedure, from tattooing to microblading … but just as with any other procedure, there is always a potential risk of adverse reaction or human error.
+For this reason, I can’t stress enough how vital it is to use a licensed doctor, nurse or dentist and ensure that you are completely comfortable with your chosen practitioner and clinic.
 Do your research and choose someone who you trust.
 Ask them questions and explain thoroughly what you are hoping to achieve with fillers.
 It especially helps to show photos of your desired look.
 Make sure they are happy for you to return should you have any side effects such as lumps that don’t disappear, pain, bruising that lasts longer than expected, etc.